 Emergency Lighting Installation

-If you own a business in New Jersey, Delaware or Philadelphia, your job extends beyond making a profit each month.
+If you own a business in New Jersey or Delaware, your job extends beyond making a profit each month.
 It’s also your responsibility to keep your employees and customers safe in case of an emergency.
 One way to do this is to install proper emergency lighting.

 While you have many different types of emergency lights to choose from, they all share the same purpose: light the way and illuminate exits so people can quickly and safely evacuate the building in an emergency.
 Whether a power outage, gas leak, or fire prompts a building evacuation, you want to make sure you’re ready with emergency lights that shine brightly and stay lit long enough thanks to powerful battery backups.